PushpenderIndia/subdover/README.md

 | 88. | Hatenablog                  | Vulnerable | `["hatenablog.com"]` | `"404 Blog is not found"` |

 * NOTE: Make sure to confirm Vulnerable Subdomain
-* If you a false positive, then you can open a issue in this repo with false +ve results
+* If you got a false positive result, then you can open a issue in this repo with that false +ve
-* It will help us to decrease the false +ve count
+* It will help us to decrease the false +ve count & will improve detection mechanism

 ## Screenshots